Joshua-Yuill/Votley_Final-Year-Project/Docs/report.md

 #### Short Term Learnings

-After another setback due to the limitations of Web Viewer, I was able to get a working interface that would react to incoming data.
-This however took far longer than I originally anticipated, which again had a knock on affect of the progress of the project.
-This combined with trying to fix issues that were not addressed within the previous phase put me behind schedule.
+While not completing all my goals set out in this phase, I was able to get a working prototype of the voting interface.
+The interface managed to react to incoming websocket data.
+This however took far longer than I originally anticipated due to more issues with the Web Viewer Add-In, which again had a knock on affect of the progress of the project.
+This combined with trying to fix issues that were not addressed within the previous phase put me even further behind schedule.

 #### Long Term Learnings

 This again highlights my inexperience when it comes to weighting tasks as I thought that it would take far less time than it actually did.
-This further set me back than I had anticipated, and I was not able to complete as much as I would have liked to in this phase.
+This has taught me to be more realistic when it comes to setting goals and to take into account any issues that may arise.

 ## Phase 3 Development